bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - At the end of the round, destroy this and gain a random coin of greater value. (low payoff)
 		- [x] Orion - Souls on heads; Arrows on tails (souls payoff is minimal)
 		- [ ] ??? - Increases depending on how angry Charon is.
 Only appears on difficulties with malice.
+		- [ ] ??? - This coin has a (3%) chance to land on its side.
+Side - gain LOTS of souls.
+Heads - Gain small souls.
+Tails - lose life normally.
+			- [ ] Lucky increases side chance.
+Unlucky decreases.
+You CAN freeze a coin on its side.
+Turning a coin on its side does nothing (it turns back to the side)
 	- [ ] **Highlander**
 		- [ ] ??? - Payoff.
 Gives more souls the fewer payoff coins you have (and a ton if this is the only one).
 		- [ ] ??? - More souls the fewer coins you have.